 Areas addressed in the budget include education, environment, transportation and economic development, general government, health and human resources, public safety. and reserves.
-To see a detailed summary of the budget, visit here.
-And to see the quite lengthy veto list visit here.
+See a detailed summary of the budget and see the quite lengthy veto list.

 To consult with an experienced business law lawyer today, call 855-686-6752

 For the pièce-de-résistance, and for the truly curious, the list of Paycheck Protection Program loan recipients as been published.
 So, nestle into a comfortable chair, get a cup of your favorite beverage and snack, and visit the Tallahassee Democrat’s all-states searchable list here.